-The two terms are often (mistakenly) used interchangeably, so today our goal is to draw a clear distinction between the two.
+The terms branded content and sponsored content are often (mistakenly) used interchangeably, so today our goal is to draw a clear distinction between the two.

 1. Branded Content

 As more brands embrace content marketing as a valuable channel to reach their customers, a new trend is emerging: brands are becoming publishers.
 What this means is that many progressive brands are beginning to create their own content hubs and micro-sites to publish relevant, educational content that’s produced in-house.
 The overall effect: brands are able to build and engage with their target audience by providing them with content that they find useful or interesting.

 Here’s an example of branded content from American Express’s digital content hub, OPEN Forum:

 American Express treats their content hub as a true publisher.
 It refrains from sales pitches and instead, focuses on offering value-adding information to its visitors.
 This is a great example of branded content.

 Sponsored content differs from branded content in two important ways: who the content is produced by and where the content is published.

 While branded content tends to be produced in-house by the brand, sponsored content is usually a collaborative effort between the publisher’s editorial staff and the brand.
 Similarly, while branded content lives on brand-owned properties such as micro-sites or content hubs (like the one you’re on right now!), sponsored content is hosted on the publisher’s site, and therefore reaches the publisher’s audience.
 Think of it this way: When a brand wants to build sponsored content, they commission a publisher to both produce the content and to publish it on their website.

 Since content strategy is often focused on building brand awareness, brands and publishers typically avoid a ‘salesy’ tone.
 Rather, they focus on delivering educational or entertaining content to readers.
 Brands value this because associations with a publication and exposure to its audience can drive awareness, traffic, conversions, and leads.